 Divisibility strategies vary from number to number, but are typically simple and (kinda, sorta) fun.
 But when it comes to simple divisibility solutions, lucky number 7, never feels lucky on exam day.
 To some mathematical minds the number 7 is so tricky that they believe there is no “trick” to figuring out if something is divisible by 7.

-According to Craig, divisibility by 7 can be tested by a recursive method.
+Divisibility by 7 can be tested by a recursive method.

 A number of the form 10x + y is divisible by 7 if and only if x − 2y is divisible by 7.